core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

     * If a pair P2 is not found, the peer A has to use alternative ways to establish a first OSCORE Security Context CTX\_NEW with the other peer B, e.g., by running the EDHOC protocol.
 After that, if A is a CAPABLE device, it stores on disk the OSCORE Master Secret and Master Salt from the newly established OSCORE Security Context CTX\_NEW, as Latest Master Secret and Latest Master Salt, respectively.

-Following a state loss (e.g., due to a reboot), a device MUST complete a successful KUDOS execution (with either of the workflows) before performing an exchange of OSCORE-protected application data with another peer, unless:
+Following a state loss (e.g., due to a reboot), a device MUST complete a successful KUDOS execution (with either of the flows) before performing an exchange of OSCORE-protected application data with another peer, unless:

-* The device is CAPABLE and implements functionality for safely reusing old keying material, such as that described in {{Section B.1 of RFC8613}}, or
+* The device is CAPABLE and implements a functionality for safely reusing old keying material, such as that described in {{Section B.1 of RFC8613}}; or
-* The device is exchanging OSCORE-protected data as part of a KUDOS execution (i.e., in the first or second message), as described in {{ssec-message-handling}}.
+* The device is exchanging OSCORE-protected data as part of a KUDOS execution in either of the KUDOS messages, as described in {{ssec-message-handling}}.
 In such case, the plain CoAP request composed before OSCORE protection of the KUDOS message may include an application payload, if admitted by the request method.

 ### Selection of KUDOS Mode {#no-fs-signaling}